isomerpages/moe-hougangsec/resources/announcements/_posts/2025-12-18-post-2026 Secondary 1 Registration Matters.md

 <p><strong>8. <u>Updating of Contact Details in Parent’s Gateway (PG)</u></strong>
 </p>
 <p>If there is/are any change(s) in your contact details (mobile, residential/change
-of email address) for the last 3 months, kindly refer to the<a href="https://ask.gov.sg/parentsgateway/questions/cm3i492a5007es57iov4ymckn" rel="noopener noreferrer nofollow" target="_blank"> </a><strong><a href="https://ask.gov.sg/parentsgateway/questions/cm3i492a5007es57iov4ymckn" rel="noopener noreferrer nofollow" target="_blank">instructions </a></strong>and
+of email address) for the last 3 months, kindly refer to the <strong><a href="https://ask.gov.sg/parentsgateway/questions/cm3i492a5007es57iov4ymckn" rel="noopener noreferrer nofollow" target="_blank">instructions </a></strong>and
 update before <strong><u>Wednesday, 31 December 2025</u></strong>.</p>
 <p><strong>9. <u>Appeal Matters (Transfer out of HS)</u></strong>
 </p>